Nautal/jquery.email-tokeninput/README.md

 I was building a laravel sass application where an account creator needed to be able to invite his/her team members by easily adding email addresses in a auto-expanding tokeninput field.
 I didn't feel like other solutions fit my use case, so I built this plugin.

 ### Why @juandiegoles modify it
-This plugin is awesome but i need to separeate emails not only using the enter key, it also needs to separate the emails with the space bar or the comma
+This plugin is awesome but i need to separeate emails not only using the enter key (Now it process on change)

+Also:
+- Add a button to erase the recorded emails
-Aso, no more autosize ^_^
+- No more autosize
+- The array with the mails contains only the emails

 ### Installation
 Download the zip and get the files from the `dist` folder